 If a Ravager happens to destroy a gate then you're in a small bit of trouble because the gate will be open for other enemies to climb through.

-To repair it you must chop down a couple of the trees located around the island, right-click on the damaged gate and select "Repair".
+To repair it you pick up log piles located near the landing boat, right-click on the damaged gate and select "Repair".
 To do this you will need a Hammer which is conveniently located in your tool belt.
 You will only be able to repair one gate at a time, but once a gate is fixed you can just stand in the way of the monsters trying to get through and kill them one by one.

 Defending Beyond the Walls